Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's always just a big laugh.

-Speaker ASo I'm hoping we do it at least once a year.
+Speaker ASo I'm hoping we do it at least once a year for the rest of our lives.

 Speaker AThank God what we say on that day.